Do You Think in Words?

 A question for you: When you are aware of your own consciousness—meaning your own individual scattershot thoughts, like what to make for lunch, whether to cross the street, or when it’s time to go hit the pillow—what do you hear?
 That is, do you “hear” your own voice in your head?
 Or do you hear nothing at all?

-In a recently published blog post titled, “Today I Learned That Not Everyone Has An Internal Monologue And It Has Ruined My Day,” cited a viral tweet that’s since been duped by dozens of bots on Twitter.
+A recently published blog post titled, “Today I Learned That Not Everyone Has An Internal Monologue And It Has Ruined My Day,” cited a viral tweet that’s since been duped by dozens of bots on Twitter.
 In short, the tweet noted that some people “hear” an internal narrative while others—somewhat unbelievably to me and several of my colleagues—do not.

 I, for example, am a person who hears my own thoughts in an almost conversational way, as with dialogue.
 I was best able to describe my thoughts as a kind of chat with a friend, but the friend is your own consciousness.
 When I’m speaking, for example, I hear the words in my mind, just as I do as I’m writing this very blog.
 I also hear words, however, when making as mundane a decision as pulling my credit card out of my wallet to pay for something.

 Gizmodo’s science editor Rose Pastore described her thoughts similarly, though she noted that she experiences non-language thought organization as well.
 But a number of our colleagues noted that they experience thoughts in a non-worded way, or as my colleague Victoria Song put it, more like an “associative web.”
-And as appeared to be the case with the blog’s author, many of us were absolutely astonished to discover that not everyone regularly hears their thoughts.
+And as appeared to be the case with the blog’s author, many of us were absolutely astonished to discover that not everyone regularly hears their own thoughts.

 “I’d describe my thoughts as a cloud of abstract noise, linked together by associations.
 Sort of like a web of images, memories, emotions, and ideas—not unlike falling into a Wikipedia hole where you just click link after link and wind up somewhere totally random from where you began,” she told me.
 “I can definitely ‘think in words’ if I put effort into it, and honestly, that’s why I started writing to begin with because it can get too noisy in my noggin.
 When I’m thinking or in conversations, it’s like rapid-fire associations.”